HOW TO APPLY

 The Ontario Bridging Participant Assistance Program (OBPAP) may be offered by The Ministry of Training, Colleges and Universities (MTCU) to provides bursaries of up to $5,000 to internationally trained professionals living in Ontario and participating in eligible Ontario Bridging Training programs.
 These bursaries cover direct tuition costs, books and equipment.

 Please note: Dispersal of the bursary will be based on financial need and available funding by the MTCU.
 All applicants who are offered Admissions and meet the financial and immigration status criteria can apply for the OBPAP bursary AFTER the start of the comprehensive bridging program as directed by the Program Administrator once funding is announced.
 There is no guaranteed funding by MTCU.
-Tuition payments are made prior to the start of the program year.
+Tuition payments are made prior to during the start of the program year.
 The bridging program is hosted by the University of Toronto, Department of Physical Therapy and is a non-OSAP approved program.
 For more information, about the OBPAP bursary program visit the OBPAP webpage.

 ACCESS Community Capital Fund is a registered Canadian charity based in Toronto that was established in 1999 to help individuals facing financial barriers in the Greater Toronto Area and Hamilton obtain affordable loans for small business and professional development.